vamsikankipati/javascript-es-fp/README.md

 # javascript-es-fp
-This repository consists of functional programming examples implemented using JavaScript ES 6 and above standards.
+This repository consists of functional programming examples implemented using JavaScript ES 6 and above.